dichev/automation-suite/deploy/README.md

 Usage: node deploy/safeguard/control --locations <list|all> --mode <stop|start|restart>

 Options:
-  -l, --locations <list|all>   [required] The target location (will be used web1) --mode <stop|start|restart>  [required] The systemctl command to be executed
+  -l, --locations <list|all>   [required] The target location (will be used
+                               web1).
+Available: belgium-sandbox,
+                               belgium-alderney, belgium-other, rockolo,
+                               taiwan, belgium-mga, bahamas
+  --mode <stop|start|restart>  [required] The systemctl command to be executed.
+                               Available: stop, start, restart

-Additional Options:
+Additional Options: (see global options)
-  -p, --parallel [limit]       When run with multiple hosts define how many commands to be executed in parallel.
-Set to 0 execute them all together.
-By default will be executed sequentially
-  -v, --verbose                Turn ON log details of whats happening -f, --force                  Suppress confirm messages (used for automation) --dry-run                    Dry run mode will do everything as usual except commands execution --quiet                      Turn off chat and some logs in stdout --wait <int>                 Pause between iterations in seconds --announce                   Announce what and why is happening and delay the execution to give time to all to prepare --no-chat                    Disable chat notification if they are activated -h, --help                   output usage information
 ```
 ### <a name="safeguard-setup"></a>setup
 Installing safeguard